First of All, What is Cyber Security and Why is it Necessary for Internet Browsers

-When talked about cyber security, it always refers to as information technology security.
-Also, it may be referred to the body of technologies, processes, and practices designed to protect networks, devices, programs, and data from attack, damage, or unauthorized access.
+When talking about cyber security, it always refers to information technology security.
+Also, it can be a body of technologies, processes, and practices designed to protect networks, devices, programs, and data from attack, damage, or unauthorized access.
 As of now, people and systems become increasingly interconnected, hence the quantity and value of online information have increased tremendously, so do efforts to exploit that information.
-In other words, cyberspace and the opportunities it offers, is under threat.
+In other words, cyberspace and the opportunities it offers is under threat.

 The cyber security strategies by the Australian Signals Directorate (ASD) in 2010 have soon become the reference for many IT professionals.
-Comprehensive and easy-to-understand, the guide has mapped out strategies to defense against cyber crime.
+Comprehensive and easy-to-understand, the guide has mapped out strategies to defend against cybercrime.
 The updated version in 2017, Strategies to Mitigate Cyber Security, has been viewed as “cyber security baseline for all organisations” with its eight essential cyber security strategies.
-Aimed to enhance cyber security, the eight essentials consist of strategies to prevent malware running, to recover data as well as to defense against cyber crime.
+Aimed to enhance cyber security, the eight essentials consist of strategies to prevent malware running, to recover data as well as to defend against cybercrime.

 1. Application Whitelisting